Heaven (Australian band): History

 Former AC/DC bass player Mark Evans and John Lalor were brought in as replacements (possibly the only time Evans was featured as a guitarist) but the relationship ended directly after a successful headlining tour of Australia.
 Heaven disbanded due to conflicts with Fryer.

 In 1984, Fryer recruited drummer Tommy Dimitroff (in replace of original drummer Ronnie Zade) and returned to America to reform Heaven, this time with ex-Talas guitarist Mitch Perry and New York City musician Mark Cunningham, who had most recently been in a band called Cathedral.
 Dennis Feldman, formerly of Ram-Jam and The Michael Schenker group also joined the new Heaven line-up on bass and the group recorded the album.
+The band secured a spot opening for Kiss on their summer 1984 tour.
 Columbia A&R man, Mason Munoz, signed the band and recruited Paul O'Neill to produce and co-write the album Knocking on Heaven's Door.
 The album's title track was a heavy metal cover of the Bob Dylan song.
 However prior to completion, Munoz was replaced by a new A&R representative and Columbia brought in another mixer.
 After this, Fryer moved to Texas and forged ahead keeping the Heaven name alive with local talent, such as guitarist Perry Parris, Scott Howe, John Paul Dutton, Rodger "bam-bam" Weiss, Bryan Cameron and Timi Heiser.
-Nye Jones, Scott Cothran and Steve Dainhart recorded Time For Terror.
+Nye Jones, Scott Cothran and Steve Daehnert recorded Time For Terror.
 The players from Austin, Texas, also recorded on the Mötley Crüe Tribute CD Home Sweet Home, and was the number one voted song on the CD.
 The song was written by Allan Fryer and Tommy Lee, and dedicated to Vince Neils' daughter, Skylar Neil, who died from cancer.
 All the CD proceeds went to the Skylar Neil Memorial Fund.